 Colon cancer is the third most common cancer – affecting men and women equally – and the second most common cause of cancer-related deaths in the United States.

 The good news is that colon cancer tends to develop slowly and in a very predictable way.
 Caught early, when the tumor is confined to the colon, it is very curable.
 And because most colon cancers start as precancerous growths called polyps, you can even prevent it by having a colonoscopy by finding and removing those polyps before cancer develops.

 Luckily, my results were clean.
 I don’t have to have another screening for 10 years.

-If you are 50ish, please do as I say and not as I did: Don’t put it off.
+Please do as I say and not as I did: Don’t put it off.

 And above all else, if you are headed to the bathroom for your prep, make sure your mobile devices are all well charged.

 Cynthia Floyd Manley is content strategist at Vanderbilt University Medical Center and has more than 20 years’ experience writing about health, medicine and medical research.
-Her daughter is now 24.